pyexcel/pyexcel/docs/source/index.rst

 processing using excel files as storage media hence fonts, colors and charts were not and will not be considered.

-The idea originated from the common usability problem when developing an excel file driven web applications for non-technical office workers: such as office assistant, human resource administrator.
+The idea originated from the common usability problem when an excel file driven web applications is delivered for non-technical users: such as team assistant, human resource administrator.
 The fact is that not all people know the difference among various excel formats: csv, xls, xlsx.
 Instead of training those people about file formats, this library helps web developers to handle most of the excel file formats by providing a common programming interface.
 To add a specific excel file format to you application, all you need is to install an extra pyexcel plugin.
 No code change to your application.
+No issues with excel file formats any more.
 Looking at the community, this library and its associated ones try to become a small and easy to install alternative to Pandas.

 Installation